-She has programmed and hosted events for the Design Museum and she has a long-standing relationship with the V&A where she is regularly asked to run ‘in conversation’ talks.
+She has programmed and hosted events for the Design Museum and she has a long-standing relationship with the V&A where she has conducted numerous ‘in conversation’ talks.
 She has interviewed design luminaries from the Royal College of Art to Savile Row, and is a seasoned host of panel discussions, from Cheltenham Literature Festival to the Royal Albert Hall.
 International speaking events include Fashion Forward Dubai, INSTART studio in Hangzhou, the Fashion for Action conference in Kyiv, Dallas Museum of Art, the Founder's Lecture at the Bata Shoe Museum, Toronto, and the National Gallery of Victoria in Melbourne.

-Amber is a former Research Fellow at the University of the Arts London and teaches cultural and historical studies at undergraduate and postgraduate level at London College of Fashion.
-As a Visiting Lecturer she has spoken at the Royal College of Art, NYU London, University for the Creative Arts, Northern School of Art, Central School of Speech and Drama, Polimoda Fashion School in Florence, and the Universities of Portsmouth, Plymouth, Brighton and Gothenburg, Sweden.
+Amber is a former Research Fellow at the University of the Arts London, and teaches cultural and historical studies at undergraduate and postgraduate level at London College of Fashion.
+As a Visiting Lecturer she has spoken at the Royal College of Art, NYU London, Royal School of Needlework, University for the Creative Arts, Northern School of Art, Central School of Speech and Drama, Polimoda Fashion School in Florence, and the Universities of Portsmouth, Plymouth, Brighton and Gothenburg, Sweden.

 Part of the Shakespeare Lives celebrations for the British Council.
 Picture by Darya Nikitina